Sixteen Candles: Production

+Development

+John Hughes originally wrote Sixteen Candles in 1982 as a low-budget production which A&M Films agreed to finance for $1 million.
+The film went into turnaround, but Hughes attracted more interest in his screenplays after writing the successful film National Lampoon's Vacation (1983).
+After Hughes was fired from his next film Mr. Mom (1983), he decided to resume pre-production on Sixteen Candles as his directorial debut as he felt it had more commercial appeal to his teenage target audience than his other planned film The Breakfast Club (1985).
+After Hughes was rehired on Mr. Mom, Ned Tanen greenlit both films at Universal Pictures under a three-year $30 million contract on the condition that Hughes release Sixteen Candles first.

+Casting

-John Hughes had asked his agent for headshots of young actresses, and among those he received were those of Robin Wright, Molly Ringwald and Ally Sheedy.
+Hughes had asked his agent for headshots of young actresses, and among those he received were those of Robin Wright, Molly Ringwald and Ally Sheedy.
 Sheedy had auditioned for the role of Sam, but was dropped because Hughes thought Ringwald was more fitting for the role.
 He called her a year later to give her a role in The Breakfast Club.
-Inspired by Ringwald's appearance, he put it up over his desk and wrote the film just over a weekend with her in mind for the lead role.
+Inspired by Ringwald's appearance, he put the photo up over his desk and wrote the film just over a weekend with her in mind for the lead role.

 For the male lead in the film, it had come down to Schoeffling and Viggo Mortensen.
 Ringwald pursued Mortensen to get the role.
-For the part of Ted, Hughes saw a number of actors for the role including Jim Carrey and Keith Coogan.
+Emilio Estevez also auditioned for Jake.
+For the part of Ted, Hughes saw a number of actors for the role including Jim Carrey, Jon Cryer, Keith Coogan and Ralph Macchio.
 "Every single kid who came in to read for the part... did the whole, stereotyped high school nerd thing.
 You know—thick glasses, ball point pens in the pocket, white socks.
 But when Michael came in he played it straight, like a real human being.
 I knew right at that moment that I'd found my geek."
+Paul Dooley initially turned down the role of Sam's father as he was in it initially for two or three minutes and the last two or three minutes, then finally Hughes called him told he wrote the scene in the middle of the film so that he will be in the film and he accepted it.